The Eternal Dance of Data: Juggling Real-Time and Historical Discoveries via APIs

 Historical Data APIs

-- Extensive Data Sets: Historical data APIs offer access to large amounts of data, often covering years or even decades of market activity.
+- Extensive Data Sets: Historical data APIs offer access to vast amounts of data, often covering years or even decades of market activity.

 - Customizable Queries: Users can customize their queries to retrieve specific datasets, such as daily closing prices or detailed trade data.